 Where Used Reports show all the places within the application where specific resources are referenced.
 Resources are entities that are used by programs for I/O actions.
-For example, resources can be IDMS records or sets, IDMSX records or sets, VSAM files, BMS screens.
+For example, resources can be IDMS records or sets, VSAM files, BMS screens.
 The list of Where Used Reports depends on the environment in which the mainframe project was created and also on the resource types that exist within the current project.